 We introduce students to several related areas of discrete mathematics, which serve their interests for further study in pure and applied mathematics, computer science and engineering.
 Topics to be covered in the first part of the unit include recursion and induction, generating functions and recurrences, combinatorics, asymptotics and analysis of algorithms.
 Topics covered in the second part of the unit include Eulerian and Hamiltonian graphs, the theory of trees (used in the study of data structures), planar graphs, the study of chromatic polynomials (important in scheduling problems), maximal flows in networks, matching theory.
+2. UNITS OF STUDY or MATH2901 or MATH2902 or MATH2902 or MATH2901 or MATH2901 or MATH2002 or MATH2902 or MATH2902

-MATH2961 Linear Mathematics and Vector Calculus (Advanced) 6 credit points

-Semester 2, Pure and Applied, Advanced
+MATH2961 Linear Mathematics and Vector Calculus (Advanced) 6 credit points Semester 2, Pure and Applied, Advanced

-Prerequisite: (MATH1901 or MATH1906 or Credit in MATH1001) and (MATH1902 or Credit in MATH1002) and (MATH1903 or MATH1907 or Credit in MATH1003)

-MATH1002) and (MATH1903 or MATH1907 or Credit in MATH1003) Prohibition: May not be counted with MATH2001 or MATH2901 or MATH2002 or MATH2002 or MATH2061.
+Prerequisite: (MATH1901 or MATH1906 or Credit in MATH1001) and (MATH1902 or Credit in MATH1002) and (MATH1903 or MATH1907 or Credit in MATH1003) Prohibition: May not be counted with MATH2001 or MATH2901 or MATH2902 or MATH2902

-Classes: 4 lectures and 1 tutorial per week.
 Assessment: One 2 hr exam, assignments.